 Interventions are targeted support sessions, tailored to support students in order to help them to achieve or exceed their target grades and/ or to help them with emotional or social support to be more confident and happier at school.

 At Hatch End High School, we run a range of interventions at classroom, department and whole-school level which are aimed at a specific group of students who have been identified as being in need of support and are sometimes open to all students.

 Interventions span all year groups and abilities and are usually guided by current data and student progress.

 Academic Interventions on offer may include:

-- Holiday Revision Schools: Across all subjects for Years 10 and 11.
+- Holiday and Saturday Interventions sessions: Across all subjects for Years 10 and 11.

 Students will hear about interventions via the school website, letters home and school assemblies and it is advised that if a child is required to participate in a school intervention that they make the most of the opportunity.

 Our Pupil Premium page sets out specifically how we use our dedicated funding to raise aspirations.

 Click here to find out how Hatch End High School uses the Covid-19 Catch Up Funding.

 The senior member of staff in charge of interventions is Mr Robinson, Assistant Headteacher: email@example.com